tatianaazulay/word-frequencies/README.md

 2. reads from the text file
 3. captures the data into a data structure
 4. counts the appearance of each unique word in the text file
-5. prints out a word frequency list in the following format: number of occurrences: word
+5. prints out a word frequency list in the following format:<br/>
+ number of occurrences: word

 - Punctuation marks are eliminated from each word.